Covid vaccine and blood cancer

 How to get a covid vaccine if you have blood cancer, or live with someone who does

-You should have already had the covid vaccine early (in a priority group) if you are aged 16 or over and any of these apply to you:
+You should have been prioritised for your first and second doses of the covid vaccine early (in a priority group) if you are aged 16 or over and:

 - you currently have any type of blood cancer (leukaemia, lymphoma, myeloma, MDS, MPN), whether you're on treatment or not